 National Writing Day is an annual celebratory project designed to inspire people across the UK to get writing.
 The message is simple: everyone has a story to tell and sharing it can be a source of pleasure and power.

-Be sure to check out their new resource for 2019 full of activities for KS1 & 2 including one from our very own National Poetry Day Ambassador Joseph Coelho, on how to inspire students to write a nature poem.
+Be sure to check out our new resource featuring our very own National Poetry Day Ambassador Joseph Coelho, on how to inspire students to write a nature poem.
+National Writing Day’s complete resource for 2019 is full of activities for KS1 & 2 and can be downloaded for free here.

 You can also try the following activity is inspired by Kate Clanchy’s work with students at Oxford Spires.